 Friends Without Borders (FWB) Foundation was established in 1999 and registered as a non-profit organisation in 2008.
 FWB works primarily with refugees and displaced children living in conflict-affected areas in and around refugee camps on the Thai-Burma border.
 Since October 2018, FWB has been running the project ‘Capacity Building for Border Karen Schools & Teachers) in Karen State, Myanmar, with the support of PCF.
-The programme has been renamed in short ‘SchoolPower’ for the purpose of gaining recognition in the area.
+The programme has been renamed ‘SchoolPower’ to gain recognition in the area.
 The project was initially based on the feasibility study and consultation conducted with beneficiaries during 15 September – 15 October 2017.

-The ‘SchoolPower’ project is a joint cooperation between FWB and the local Karen Education Department (KED), which aims to strengthen the quality of life and well-being of approximately 650 Karen children living in the targeted areas, and to be a model for similar efforts in other border areas.
+The ‘SchoolPower’ project is a run in cooperation between FWB and the local Karen Education Department (KED), which aims to strengthen the quality of life and well-being of approximately 720 Karen children living in 9 communities in the targeted areas and to be a model for similar efforts in other border areas.

 Goals and Results

 1. The primary aim of the project is to strengthen the capacity of Karen teachers in eight targeted schools, so that they will become valuable human resources who have knowledge and skills on various topics including child protection and education provision that respond to the needs of communities, while helping to capacitate the schools as sustainable local institutions.

 2. To strengthen the capacity of the schools so that they have sufficient infrastructure, equipment, materials and policies that contribute to child protection, quality and relevance of education and to serve as sustainable local institutions with the participation of children, teachers and communities members.

 3. To develop the quality of education and life of children and members of all eight targeted communities, for them to live a decent life with dignity.